Conhecimento

 Sizing your dry ice correctly is crucial to ensure food safety and avoid unnecessary waste.
 The amount of dry ice you need depends on the volume of food, the insulation quality of your container, and the duration of your event.
 Here’s a straightforward rule of thumb drawn from coldchain logistics guidelines:

-Larger shipments or multiday events (por exemplo, weddings or festival catering): allocate 5–10 libras (2–5kg) de gelo seco por 24 horas.
+Larger shipments or multiday events (por exemplo, weddings or festival catering): alocar 5–10 libras (2–5kg) de gelo seco por 24 horas.
 The upper range is essential for bulky items like meat roasts or whole salmon that require deep cooling.

-Specialty shipments: pharmaceutical or biotech products often need 5–10 pounds per 24 hours due to stringent temperature requirements.
+Remessas especiais: pharmaceutical or biotech products often need 5–10 pounds per 24 hours due to stringent temperature requirements.
 No entanto, for catering purposes, consider whether the product needs to remain frozen or simply chilled.

 When calculating quantity, always account for ambient temperature and container insulation.
 Hot climates and poor insulation accelerate sublimation and require more dry ice.
 Por outro lado, highquality insulated boxes or coolers reduce the amount needed.